Enumerating complex rank $n$ vector bundles on $\mathbb CP^{n+1}$: Extending vector bundles on

 \section{Extending vector bundles on $\CP^{n+2}$}

 Our goal in this section is to prove part (iii) of \Cref{main:enumeration} (see \Cref{thm:iii} below).
 We begin with two preliminary lemmas. \begin{lemma} Let $n$ be even and let $a\: S^{2n+3} \to S^{2n+2}$ denote an unstable representative for $\eta \in \pi_1\sphere$ (the first nonzero two-torsion class in the stable homotopy of spheres).
 Let $\sigma$ generate $\pi_{2n+2}BU(n) \simeq \Z/2$.
-A generator for $\pi_{2n+3}BU(n) \simeq \Z/2$ is given by the homotopy class of $\sigma \circ a.$ \end{lemma} \begin{proof} By \cite[Theorem 4.3]{Toda59}, for $n$ even there is an isomorphism
+The class $\sigma \circ a$ generates nonzero two-torsion in $ \pi_{2n+3}BU(n)$. \end{lemma} \begin{proof} By \cite[Theorem 4.3]{Toda59}, for $n$ even there is an isomorphism

-where $\CP^{n+2}_n$ is a stunted projective spectrum (see \Cref{sec:not}).
+where $\CP^{n+2}_n$ is a stunted projective space (see \Cref{sec:not}).
 In the framework of Weiss calculus (see \cite[Section 2]{Hu}), this correspondence is given in two steps.
 First, there are isomorphisms $[S^{k}, T_1BU(n)]\simeq [S^k,BU(n)]$ for $k<4n$, where $T_1BU(n)$ is the first stage in the Weiss tower.
 This identification is compatible with precomposition by maps between spheres in this range.
 Second, there is a diagram

 where $L_1BU(n)$ is the first Weiss layer and where the dashed arrow exists and is unique for $k$ even, $k<4n$.
-Lastly, there is a natural identification $\pi_{k}(L_1(BU(n))\cong \pi_{k}^\sphere(\Sigma \CP^{n+2}_n)$ for $k \leq 2n+3$.
+Lastly, there is a natural identification $\pi_{k}(L_1(BU(n))\cong \pi_{k}(\Sigma^{\infty+1} \CP^{n+2}_n)$ for $k \leq 2n+3$.